Annual Yarck to Yea event 2016

-Click on image below to download the invitation and flyer for the Melbourne and Yea book launches
+Click on image below to download the invitation flyer for Tasmanian launches

 Bernadette Wallis, Missionary Sister Of Service, is the author of a newly published book entitled The Silent Book, the engrossing story, both deeply personal and historical, of the disappearing Australian-Irish sign language told through the experience of Bernadette’s own Deaf family.
 The story is embedded in the Australian landscape and its Aboriginal past.
 In writing this multi-layered story, Bernadette invites the reader into the vibrantly alert and alive silent world of her Deaf parents.